input-output-hk/plutus-qa-automation/README.md

     - All the script logs for the last run can be found in "**logs**" directory.

 - **_Creating input JSONs considerations_**:
-    - when creating a new json (as input for a script), use an existing one as model
+    - when creating a new json (to be used as input for a script), use an existing one as model
     - each json should have these nodes/levels:
         - contract
         - listOfSimulations